swainechen/chenlab-training/websites/gis-aws/content/09-ExploringCostsBilling/03-ProjectingCosts.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/OnDemandPricing.png)

-2. On the **Amazon EC2 On-Demand Pricing** page you could explore the pricing for EC2 instance per hour for various Operating-Systems.
+2. On the **Amazon EC2 On-Demand Pricing** page you could explore the pricing for EC2 instance per hour for various Operating Systems.
 Notice that the pricing is applicable to a regional level.

-3. To view the pricing for a specific region click on the **Region** drop-down and select the specific region, the pricing list will dynamically change to reflect the pricing for that region.
+3. To view the pricing for a specific region click on the **Region** drop-down and select the specific region; the pricing list will dynamically change to reflect the pricing for that region.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/OnDemandPricingRegion.png)